 Means and criteria of assessment

 Preliminary assignment (before joining the summer school) and instructions for creating the e-portfolio (e.g. creating a blog).
-During each day students work on group assignments, but each students works on the development of their own e-portfolio (e.g. blog).
-Pass/fail: based on active participation, group work and presentations, and own e-portfolio.
+During each day students work on group assignments but each student works on the development of his/her own e-portfolio (e.g. blog).
+The assessment criteria: Pass/fail: The assessment is based on active participation, group work and presentations, and own e-portfolio.

 Focus on indoor activities · Companies involved: Santa Park and VisitRovaniemi